Urban Rec Okanagan 2-Pitch Rules

 - Runners can run to the next bag on a fly ball without tagging up.
 If the ball is caught, all players will walk back to their bases.
 If the ball is not caught it is live and can put out a player, so players must be careful to judge the ball.

-- Ties on bases will be determine by one Rock, Paper, Scissor
+- Ties on bases and any other discrepancies will be determine by one Rock, Paper, Scissor

-- On all overthrows out of play, the runner advances one base from the last base the runner tagged.
+- On all throws resulting in an out-of-play ball (over fence or in dug out), the runner advances one base from the last base the runner tagged.
 This does not count in the case of the 10th batter.

 - ABSOLUTELY NO SLIDING.
 Safety bag must be used at 1st base.

 - All substitutions must be made at the beginning of the inning.
-You must bat in the same order.
 No bunting, chopping, stealing or lead offs.
 A lead off is when the runner leaves the base before the ball makes contact with the bat.
 (This includes lifting foot off base)

 - The batter must make it to 1st base before a pinch runner can run for him or her.